Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 13

 [May] 2.
-Fine day, heard Lyman Wight preach on election and approbation.
+Fine day, heard Lyman Wight preach on election and

 Alexander Neibaur, Diary, LDS Archives, Pg.
 13